Transitions of Care/Critical Care

 - Simulation-Based Introductory Pharmacy Practice Experiences/OSCEs

-- Co-developed an interprofessional education event simulation exercise in conjunction with UCSD School of Medicine and USD School of Nursing
+- Co-developed an interprofessional education event simulation exercise in conjunction with UC San Diego School of Medicine and USD School of Nursing

-- Co-developed and implemented protocols for the use of analgesia, sedation and delirium in ICU patients at UCSD Health.
+- Co-developed and implemented protocols for the use of analgesia, sedation and delirium in ICU patients at UC San Diego Health.
 Participated in the development of county-wide guidelines with the San Diego County Patient Safety Council.

 - Co-developed a simulation-based training program for pharmacists and pharmacy residents in Advanced Resuscitation Training